ryanloftus/StockAnalysis/README.md

 ## Download Instructions
 To get started using the Stock Analysis webpage:
 - Download bundle.js, index.html, and style.css into the same directory
-- Or, download the entire project
+- Or, download the entire repository

 Once the files are downloaded, open index.html to start using the webpage.

 ## Technologies Used